-Asbisc Enterprises Plc (the "company") was incorporated in Cyprus on 9 November 1995 with limited liability.
-The group's and the company's principal activity is the trading and distribution of computer hardware and software in a number of geographical regions as disclosed in note 34.
-The main shareholder of the company is K.S.
+Asbisc Enterprises Plc (the "Company or "the parent company") was incorporated in Cyprus on 9 November 1995 with limited liability.
+The Group's and the Company's principal activity is the trading and distribution of computer hardware and software in a number of geographical regions as disclosed in note 34.
+The main shareholder of the Company is K.S.
 Holdings Limited, a company incorporated in Cyprus.
-The details of the company's registered office are disclosed on page 1.
+The details of the Company's registered office are disclosed on page 1.

-The company is listed at the Warsaw Stock Exchange since 30th October 2007.
+The Company is listed on the Warsaw Stock Exchange since 30th October 2007.